qt-creator/qt-creator/README.md

     https://download.qt.io/development_releases/prebuilt/libclang/

 This should be your preferred option because you will use the version that is shipped together with Qt Creator.
-In addition, the packages for Windows are faster due to profile-guided optimization.
+In addition, MinGW packages for Windows are faster due to profile-guided optimization.
 If the prebuilt packages do not match your configuration, you need to build LLVM/Clang manually.

+If you use the MSVC compiler to build Qt Creator the suggested way is:
+    1. Download both MSVC and MinGW packages of libclang.
+    2. Use the MSVC version of libclang during the Qt Creator build.
+    3. Prepend PATH variable used for the run time with the location of MinGW version of libclang.dll.
+    4. Launch Qt Creator.

 If you use GCC 5 or higher on Linux, please do not use our LLVM package, but get the package for your distribution.
 Our LLVM package is compiled with GCC 4, so